3dparts.jpg

 When I was a kid, I had a Commodore VIC-20 and played Zork over our dial-up modem until my Dad got a bill from Compuserve.
 The early Internet was not cheap.

 The VIC-20 had a tape machine to load and save programs onto audio cassette.
-There was a mall near my house with a "computer" store selling cassette games on consignment.
+There was a mall near my house with a store selling cassette games on consignment.
 They were sealed in Ziploc bags with a little hand typed ruled notecard and hung on a punchboard behind the counter.
-That punchboard was our 70s not-so-free suburban GitHub.

-At the time, the audio cassette was a self-publishing miracle.
+At the time, audio cassettes were a self-publishing miracle.
 We recorded ourselves, the dog, the TV, whatever.
-But somewhere, people were making computer programs... all by themselves.
+But somewhere, people were also coding on these and handing them out just like mixtapes.